williambernardet/vsts-agent/docs/preview/yamlgettingstarted-schema.md

 - script: echo hello world from script 2
 ```

-In short, at the top of the file, properties for a single phase can be specified without defining an array of phases.
+In short, at the top of the file, properties for a single stage or job can be specified without defining an array of stages or jobs.

 ## Schema reference